priyankad1520/AWS/17-jenkins/Answer.md

 **Common Reasons an Agent Goes Offline**

-1. Agent machine is powered off.
+* Agent machine is powered off.
-2. Network issue between the controller and the agent.
+* Network issue between the controller and the agent.
-3. SSH connection failure.
-4. Java process stopped.
+* SSH connection failure.Java process stopped.
-5. Disk space is full.
-6. CPU or memory exhausted.
+* Disk space is full.
+CPU or memory exhausted.
-7. Jenkins agent service stopped.
-8. Credentials changed or expired.
+* Jenkins agent service stopped.
+Credentials changed or expired.
-9. Kubernetes agent Pod crashed (if using dynamic agents).
+* Kubernetes agent Pod crashed (if using dynamic agents).

 1. **Is the machine reachable?** (Network)
 2. **Is the required service running?** (Jenkins agent, Java)